impresso/federal-gazette/README.md

 `data/{LANG}/{YYYY}/{YYYY}-{MM}-{DD}/{ARTICLEID}.pdf`

 The download process is a two-step process:
  1. The script `lib/gf_download.py` reads the `article-info-de.tsv` and checks whether the file is already downloaded.
 If not, then the corresponding shell commands are emitted.
-The make target `todo-download-target` creates the shell files `todo-download-{LANG}.sh`.
+The make target `todo-download-target` creates the shell files `todo-download-{LANG}.bash`.
- 2. The emitted shell commands needs to be run by the user.
+ 2. The emitted shell commands in `todo-download-{LANG}.bash` needs to be run by the user.

 A download limit rate of 500kb seems reasonable for throttling the process.